The Sunshine Company

 Available: 1

-GEMM catalog ID: 4830
+Catalog ID: 4830

-Price: $15.00
+Price: $20.00

-Drummer Merle Bregante, guitarist Maury Manseau, singer Mary Nance and guitarist Larry Sims met while attending Los Angeles Harbor Junior College.
+Drummer Merle Bregante, guitarist Maury Manseau, singer Mary Nance and guitarist Larry Sims met while attending Los Angeles' Harbor Junior College.
 Manseau and Nance were members of the school choir, but all four quickly discovered they shared mutual interest in folk music.
 Low key performances on the local club circuit saw the group attract the attention of manager Bill McEuen who helped them score a contract with Imperial Records.

 "Sunshine & Shadows" track listing: